jonathannilsen/sdk-nrf/samples/nrf9160/http_update/application_update/README.rst

    It is located in the :file:`zephyr` subfolder of your build directory.
 #.
 Click the file you uploaded in the bucket and check the :guilabel:`Object URL` field to find the download URL for the file.

-When specifying the image file, use the ``<bucket-name>.s3.<region>.amazonaws.com`` part of the URL for the download hostname.
+When specifying the image files, use the ``<bucket-name>.s3.<region>.amazonaws.com`` part of the URL for the download hostname.
 Make sure to not include ``https``.
 Specify the file name as the remaining part of the URL.

+Use the above steps to upload each of the two images.

 Testing
 =======

 After programming the sample to your development kit, test it by performing the following steps:

+1. Upload the file :file:`app_update.bin` with application version 1 to the server you have chosen.
+   To upload the file on nRF Connect for Cloud, click :guilabel:`Upload` for the firmware URL that you generated earlier.
+   Then select the file :file:`app_update.bin` and upload it.
+   Remember to rename the file to match the ``CONFIG_DOWNLOAD_FILE_DOWNGRADE`` configuration.
-1. Configure the application version to be 2.
+#.
+Configure the application version to be 2.
    To do so, either change ``CONFIG_APPLICATION_VERSION`` to 2 in the :file:`prj.conf` file, or select :guilabel:`Project` -> :guilabel:`Configure nRF Connect SDK Project` -> :guilabel:`HTTP application update sample` in |SES| and change the value for :guilabel:`Application version`.
    Then rebuild the application.
 #.
-Upload the file :file:`update.bin` to the server you have chosen.
+Upload the file :file:`app_update.bin` with application version 2 to the server you have chosen.
-   To upload the file on nRF Connect for Cloud, click :guilabel:`Upload` for the firmware URL that you generated earlier.
-   Then select the file :file:`update.bin` and upload it.
 #.
 Reset your nRF9160 DK to start the application.
 #.
 Open a terminal emulator and observe that an output similar to this is printed: